atbcb/ICTTestingBaseline/docs/01Keyboard.md

 Test Procedure for SC 2.1.2 No Keyboard Trap
 --------------------------------------------
 ### Identify Content
-Components that receive keyboard focus
+Components that receive keyboard focus.

 ### Test Instructions
 1. Check that focus can be moved away from the component.
 There must be NO “TRAP” that disrupts keyboard navigation.